 - “I’ve been skiing in the shadow of Mt.
 Hood since I was six years old… “

 Paragraph three and on: Continue to tell your story, revealing important details as you go along.

 Start with the action.
 It will help you write your college application essay in an exciting and original way.
 If using action doesn’t fit your topic, read about other ways to start an interesting college essay.
 And THAT is one way to help get your college essay personal statement noticed.

 Sharon Epstein is owner of First Impressions College Consulting in Redding, Connecticut.
-She’s a Writers Guild Award-winner and two-time Emmy Award nominee who teaches students how to master interview skills, write killer resumes, and transform their goals, dreams and experiences into memorable college application essays.
-I work with students everywhere: in-person, by phone, Skype, FaceTime and email.
+A Writers Guild Award-winner and two-time Emmy Award nominee, Sharon lectures extensively on essay writing.
+Sharon teaches students how to master interview skills, write resumes, and transform their goals, dreams and experiences into memorable college application essays.
+She works with students everywhere: in-person, by phone, FaceTime, Skype and email.
 Visit my website for more info.
 Connect on Google+, Pinterest and Twitter.